abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

-Paying attention to the method and its application, putting it into practice, bringing the Four Noble Truths into our experience, reflecting and applying these truths—this is how we can reap the fruits of practice.
+Paying attention to the method and its application, putting it into practice, bringing the Four Noble Truths into our experience, reflecting upon and applying these truths—this is how we can reap the fruits of practice.

 # Doing What’s Difficult to Do